sepanta1990/paf/README.md

 ### Task

-Application is to be deployed into production, but in final code review step doubts were raised about the quality of the application.
-Your task is to identify and fix biggest flaws in the application.
+Application is to be deployed into production, but in final code review step serious doubts were raised about the quality of the application.
+The reviewers recommendation was a full application rewrite.
+Your task is to identify and fix all flaws in the code-package, ensuring that the resulting application is ready to be put into production.

+Rewrite and improve all parts of the code package.

 ### Running the application